rails/rails/guides/source/action_mailer_basics.md

 <%= image_tag attachments['image.jpg'].url %>
 ```

-* As this is a standard call to +image_tag+ you can pass in an options hash after the attachment URL as you could for any other image:
+* As this is a standard call to `image_tag` you can pass in an options hash after the attachment URL as you could for any other image:

 ```erb
 <p>Hello there, this is our image</p>